cleroux/flot.barlabels/README.md

 Default: true
 ### font ###
 Specifies the font style to use for the labels.
 This option works the same as flot's font options, accepting a CSS class name or a font object.
 See [flot documentation](https://github.com/flot/flot/blob/master/API.md#customizing-the-axes) for details.
-Default: The default canvas font, the default CSS class applied to bar labels is 'flot-bar-label'
+Default: The default canvas font.
+The default CSS class applied to bar labels is 'flot-bar-label'
 ### labelFormatter ###
 A function that allows custom formatting or manipulation of the value that will be displayed on each bar.
 Default: Function simply returns the value.